-What’s more, the Treasury Department, which oversees the IRS, is sending out nearly 4 million additional payments via prepaid debit card this week.
+What's more, the Treasury Department, which oversees the IRS, said it was sending out nearly 4 million additional payments via prepaid debit card during the week leading up to Memorial Day.
 The IRS has estimated that it will be delivering a total of roughly 150 million stimulus payments overall, as part of the $2 trillion CARES Act, which provides a wide range of relief funding to taxpayers and businesses.

 In other words, according to our back-of-the-envelope math, about 95% of all the expected stimulus payments will be accounted for and delivered by Memorial Day weekend.
 Fewer than 10 million stimulus checks — or "Economic Impact Payments," to use the IRS's preferred phrase — will still need to be sent out, and that number could be closer to 5 million.

 The deadline for giving your direct deposit info to the IRS has already passed.
 So it can be safely assumed that most people getting a stimulus payment from now on will receive a paper check or debit card in the mail.
 We also know that the IRS is capable of issuing around 5 million paper checks per week.

 What all of this means is that the IRS should be completely done sending out stimulus check payments by mid-June, or perhaps even by the end of May.

 (Neither the IRS nor the Treasury Department has made any statements regarding when the last stimulus payment will be sent.
 Money has reached out for comment, and we will update this story if we get a response.)